smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

     appVersion: latest
     ```

+16. Save changes and close the editor.

-16. We will now update the file named `deployment.yaml`.
+17. We will now update the file named `deployment.yaml`.

     ```bash
     cd templates
     code deployment.yaml
     ```
-16. Save changes and close the editor.

 18. Search for the `metadata` definition and update the values so that they match the following.
 You are replacing the line under annotations: